dehesa/CodableCSV/README.md

 If you are dealing with a big CSV file, it is preferred to used direct file decoding, a `.sequential` or `.unrequested` buffering strategy, and set *presampling* to false; since then memory usage is drastically reduced.

-### Decoder configuration
+### Decoder Configuration

-The decoding process can be tweaked by specifying configuration values at initialization time. `CSVDecoder` accepts the [same configuration values as `CSVReader`](#Reader-configuration) plus the following ones:
+The decoding process can be tweaked by specifying configuration values at initialization time. `CSVDecoder` accepts the [same configuration values as `CSVReader`](#Reader-Configuration) plus the following ones:

 -   `nilStrategy` (default: `.empty`) indicates how the `nil` *concept* (absence of value) is represented on the CSV.